erikwallin86/artificial_terrains/README.md

 | `size`, `resolution`, `ppm` | Parameterisation of the terrain size and resolution, determined by specifying two of the three. |
 | `weights` | A list of weights, which is currently used by `WeightedSum` to combine different basics to a terrain |

-The `return` from a datahandler is collected, in order to allow passing information between datahandlers.
+The `return` from a module is collected, in order to allow passing information between modules.
 The typical return type is a `dict`.
 It is used to update the pipe, after which any `None` type values are removed from the pipe.
 If a `list` (of pipes) is the return, then this extends to 'split' into multiple parallel pipes.
 On the other hand, passing the string `'remove'` removes the pipe, and can e.g. be used when merging multiple pipes into one.

-Sometimes is can be of use to handle the entire 'pipe' in the datahandler.
+Sometimes is can be of use to handle the entire 'pipe' in the module.
 ```
     def __call__(self, operation='Add', terrain_dict={},
                  default=None, call_number=None, call_total=None,